 (2) A policy, other than an accident only policy, may exclude coverage for a loss due to a preexisting condition, as defined in Section 6J, for a period not to exceed twelve (12) months following the issuance of the policy or certificate.
 The twelve-month limitation is not required if the condition was disclosed during the application or enrollment process and specifically excluded by the terms of the policy or certificate, or when the insured knowingly made a material misrepresentation during the application or enrollment process.

-(3) A policy, other than an accident only policy or a short-term, limited duration health insurance plan, may specify a probationary or waiting period not to exceed six (6) months for specified diseases or conditions and losses resulting from disease or condition related to hernia, disorder of the reproductive organs, varicose veins, adenoids, and tonsils, except when the specified diseases or conditions are treated on an emergency basis.
+(3) A policy, other than an accident only policy or a short-term, limited duration health insurance policy, may specify a probationary or waiting period not to exceed six (6) months for specified diseases or conditions and losses resulting from disease or condition related to hernia, disorder of the reproductive organs, varicose veins, adenoids, and tonsils, except when the specified diseases or conditions are treated on an emergency basis.

 B. A disability income protection policy may contain a “return of premium” or “cash value benefit” option so long as the return of premium or cash value benefit is not reduced by an amount greater than the aggregate of claims paid under the policy; and the insurer demonstrates that the reserve basis for the policies is adequate.
 No other policy subject to the Act and this regulation shall provide a return of premium or cash value benefit, except return of unearned premium upon termination or suspension of coverage, retroactive waiver of premium paid during disability, payment of dividends on participating policies, or experience rating refunds.